BallAerospace/cosmos-website/_docs_v5/autonomic.md

 ## Introduction

-Autonomic allows for the simple execution of commands and scripts based on stream based input.
-This uses the microservice operator in cosmos to run a multi-threaded application to listen for updates on and execute on about a seconds accuracy.
+Autonomic allows for the simple execution of commands and scripts based on user-defined rules.

-### Overview and TriggerGroups
+### Overview

-Triggers are organized into groups, these groups are to ensure that we can scale as the number of subscriptions to the data can be a bottleneck.
+Autonomic operates with some basic building blocks: Trigger Groups, Triggers, and Reactions.
+Triggers are simply logical blocks which evaluate true or false.
+Reactions can be linked to one or many Triggers and specify an action to perform.
+Together they allow for an action to be taken based on anything going on in your system.

 ![Autonomic](/img/v5/autonomic/autonomic.png)

+### TriggerGroups

+Triggers are organized into groups, these groups are to ensure that we can scale as the number of triggers with the incoming telemetry.
+Each group consists of several threads so be careful of your compute resources you have as you can overwhelm Cosmos with lots of these.

 ```json
 {